Special Education at Green Hills Academy

 Green Hills Academy

-Green Hills Academy works hard to create a program that does it’s best to meet the students’ needs within the structure of the school.
-Students with special educational needs attend classes with their typically developing peers to the extent that they can.
+Green Hills Academy works hard to create a program that does it’s best to meet the learners’ needs within the structure of the school.
+Learners with special educational needs attend classes with their typically developing peers to the extent that they can.
 The rest of the time is spent working on skills that might not be explicitly taught in class.
 Some of those skills include, fine motor skills, gross motor skills, specific communication skills, social skills, and behavior management skills.
 The program uses a combination of push in and pull out services to provide appropriate instruction in an environment that is as least restrictive as possible.

 - Universal Design for Learning